chelto/scrapyadunit/Globalsites/README.md

+Some problems may occur when installing onto ec2 and scrapy.
+Use the following command first to install scrapy on virtual env: sudo yum install gcc libffi-devel python-devel openssl-devel pip install Scrapy

 Scrapy web spider to crawl a website and pull out any DIV containers, + page title.

 spider.py included the config